 - The student is asking for documentation for the first time for immediate family members and/or;

 - Documents in the student's file are more than 12 months old.

 The amount of financial support required will vary depending upon the number of dependents the student is supporting.
 Consult with the International Student Advisor for further information.

 The University of North Texas Health Science Center offers several competitive scholarships.
 Awards are open for competition on departmental/degree plan basis.
 Students should contact the Scholarship Coordinator in the Office of Financial Aid for subject specific scholarships.

 The university administers many scholarships with applicants being selected based on meeting established criteria and subject to available funding.
+External scholarships that are not processed through the Financial Aid Office must be reported as gross income on your income tax.
 Listed below are several scholarships currently administered by UNTHSC:

 A.E.
 Brooks Scholarship

 Dallas Southwest Osteopathic Physicians, Inc. Joseph L. LaManna D.O.
 Scholarship